-- > why your research is needed (the issue or problem you are addressing) - > what you propose to do (your hypothesis and scientific approach) - the results, impacts or outcomes you expect, how they will be achieved, and who will use or benefit from them.
+why your research is needed (the issue or problem you are addressing)

-When writing the Executive Summary, it is useful to break the summary into short paragraphs using the headings of Science Excellence, Team Excellence, Benefit to New Zealand and Implementation Pathway.

-Do not include references, hyperlinks, images, video, or audio files.

-VISION MĀTAURANGA

-\Vision Mātauranga Summary

-Tell us whether your proposed research is relevant to Vision Mātauranga and provide the rationale that substantiates this position.

-EXCELLENCE

-\Science Excellence

-If applying for Smart Ideas funding, expand on the science excellence information submitted in your Concept.

-If applying for Research Programmes funding, describe the excellence of your science by clearly explaining:

-- the science issue or problem you are aiming to address - your overarching science question or hypothesis that addresses the science issue or problem - the relevance of this hypothesis to the issue or problem identified - how your method and high level approach (methodology) will enable the delivery of your research aims - > how your research is positioned in the domestic and international research context - how you are leveraging state of the art knowledge and facilities, including through any collaborations with overseas researchers, teams or institutions - the new knowledge, approaches and/or scientific or technological advances that will be enabled by your proposed research - > how your approaches or ideas are innovative or novel and identify areas of science stretch - > the additional benefits your approach will make possible - > what the technical risks are and how will they be managed - the specific needs, opportunities or contributions of Māori knowledge, resources and/or people in the above areas, and explain if not appropriate.

-Reference where applicable, not duplicate, information provided in the Methods, Research plan and Work programme sections.
+INFORMATION REQUIRED WORD LIMIT This is a guide and is not intended to constrain the information you provide.
+An asterisk indicates mandatory fields. the results, impacts or outcomes you expect, how they will When writing the Executive Summary, it is useful to break the summary into short paragraphs using the headings of Science Excellence, Team Excellence, Benefit to New Zealand and Implementation Pathway.
+Do not include references, hyperlinks, images, video, or audio VISION MĀTAURANGA Vision Mātauranga Tell us whether your proposed research is relevant to Vision 200 words Summary Mātauranga and provide the rationale that substantiates this position.
+EXCELLENCE 1120 words Science Excellence If applying for Smart Ideas funding, expand on the science excellence information submitted in your Concept.
+If applying for Research Programmes funding, describe the excellence of your science by clearly explaining: the science issue or problem you are aiming to address your overarching science question or hypothesis that how you are leveraging state of the art knowledge and facilities, including through any collaborations with overseas technological advances that will be enabled by your identify areas of science stretch the additional benefits your approach will make possible explain if not appropriate. in the Methods, Research plan and Work programme sections.